metehanayhan/Predictive-Maintenance-Project/README.md

    - The RandomForestClassifier was selected as the final model due to its high accuracy of 99.97%.

 6. **Evaluation:**
-   - Evaluated the model using accuracy, confusion matrix, and ROC-AUC score to ensure robust performance.
+   - Evaluated the model using accuracy, confusion matrix to ensure robust performance.
    - The final model demonstrated exceptional performance with an accuracy of 99.96% in predicting equipment failures.

 ## Dataset Description